kanhua/pypvcircuit/README.md

 # Circuit network simulation of solar cells

-This repository demonstrates how to use solcore5 and ngspice to simulate solar cell in 2D or 3D.
+This repository demonstrates how to use pypvcell and ngspice to simulate solar cell in 2D or 3D.
 The algorithm and the code is partly adapted from [Solcore](https://github.com/dalonsoa/solcore5), but I added a number of my own tweaks.
 Details are described [here](./docs/calculation_principles.md).

 ![network_sim](./doc_images/network_sim.001.jpeg)

+## Package dependency

+You have to install [pypvcell](https://github.com/kanhua/pypvcell) before running this package.

 ## Model